 Trash on our beaches and in our waterways isn’t just unsightly – it’s also potentially dangerous to marine life and in some cases harmful to water quality.
 The annual Delaware Coastal Cleanup offers volunteers an opportunity to help make a difference for Delaware’s shoreline and waterways while joining an international effort to clean up the world’s waters.

-The month-long cleanup campaign supports Governor John Carney’s Keep DE Litter Free initiative.
+The coordinated event and month-long campaign support Governor John Carney’s Keep DE Litter Free initiative.

-All Delawareans and visitors are encouraged to make a special effort throughout the month to keep communities and natural areas in the First State clean through personal commitment and support of the Governor’s Keep DE Litter Free initiative.
+The Coastal Cleanup event, and the month-long cleanup, help keep communities and natural areas in the First State clean through personal commitment.
+They support the Governor’s Keep DE Litter Free initiative.

 Cleaning up locally makes a big difference statewide and keeps trash from entering waterways and making its way to beaches and beyond.